-4. If the Easy Install Wizard still does not start, reference the section titled "Manually Configuring Computer Network Settings" (page 77) of this User Manual for an alternative setup method).
+4. If the Easy Install Wizard still does not start, reference the section titled "Manually Configuring Network Settings" (page 80 of this User Manual) for an alternate setup method.

-Easy Install Wizard cannot find my Router.
+The Easy Install Wizard cannot find my Router.

 If the Easy Install Wizard is not able to find the Router during the installation process, please check the following items: